ndavidson7/ride-a-long/README.md

 -   [x] Route for leave ride button
 -   [ ] Search/filter on navbar
 -   [ ] Pagination on rides.index
+-   [ ] Preview map hidden until updated
+-   [ ] Delete user's outstanding requests when request with conflicting time is accepted (or maybe allow user's to set a priority with their requests)
 -   [ ] Broadcast new notifications (https://laravel.com/docs/10.x/broadcasting)
 -   [x] Display button relevant to user on ride modal
--   [ ] Only display city (and maybe state) on rides index cards.
+-   [x] Only display city (and maybe state) on rides index cards.
 Show more detail inside modal
 -   [ ] Make formatted_address in ride info modal an anchor to the user agent's default GPS app
 -   [ ] Add messaging functionality
 -   [ ] Delete from address table after 30 days of record creation in accordance with Google Maps ToS (https://cloud.google.com/maps-platform/terms/maps-service-terms)
 -   [ ] Notifications via email and SMS (https://laravel.com/docs/10.x/notifications & https://laravel.com/docs/10.x/events)
+-   [ ] Price should fluctuate with number of passengers in ride
 -   [ ] Cache Google DirectionsResults in sessionStorage (gray area of Google ToS...)
 -   [ ] Update footer ("Made with <3 by a former Hoo" & visible on all pages where included)
+-   [ ] Rides index on large map, show routes when filter applied

 ## :hammer_and_wrench: Built With